Ras Al Khaimah: Abandoned Fishing Village

 As I recall the nomenclature of the oil-drenched Dubai skyscrapers... in this “cluster” of low-rise neighborhood clutter, one huge structure dominates the vista.
 At first I thought it was a church.
 But once again, on close inspection, there is no sign of any religious décor on the façade.
 And besides, would there be such an obvious and clearly grand sacred Christian building in this neighborhood of Islam?
 The stone decorations remind me of what I saw at the Sharjah University City: traditional Islamic design.

 The building sits atop a high stone foundation.
 To protect the structure and its contents from the rising tide of the nearby sea?
-But I can only guess at the purpose of the building.
+My best guess is that it was a mosque.

 Suddenly, as I was about to leave this oddly attractive neighborhood of deterioration, a sign of ancient life makes a surprising appearance amid the stone cold jumble of debris.
 Black, brown and white, a herd of goats hurriedly clatters down the rocky path.
 They barely give me a glance.
 Single file with their bells ringing, they trot off, to who knows where? **